-Hypothermia is a condition that occurs when your body temperature drops below 95 degrees Fahrenheit.
-Major complications can result from this drop in temperature, including death.
-Hypothermia is particularly dangerous because it affects your ability to think clearly, which may decrease your odds of seeking medical help.
+Hypothermia is a condition that occurs when your body temperature drops below 95°F. Major complications can result from this drop in temperature, including death.
+Hypothermia is particularly dangerous because it affects your ability to think clearly.
+This can decrease your likelihood of seeking medical help.

 - excessive shivering

-Cold weather is the primary culprit in hypothermia cases.
-When your body is exposed to extremely cold temperatures, it loses heat more quickly than it can produce it.
+Cold weather is the primary cause of hypothermia.
+When your body experiences extremely cold temperatures, it loses heat more quickly than it can produce it.
 Staying in cold water too long can also cause these effects.

 Exposure to colder-than-normal temperatures can also cause hypothermia.
-For example, if you step into an extremely cold, air-conditioned room immediately after being outside, you risk losing too much body heat in a short period of time.
+For example, if you step into an extremely cold, air-conditioned room immediately after being outside, you risk losing too much body heat in a short period.

-Infants and the elderly are at the highest risk for developing hypothermia.
-This is due to a decreased ability to regulate their body temperatures.
-Individuals in these age groups must be dressed appropriately for cold weather.
-Air conditioning must also be regulated to help prevent hypothermia at home.
+Age is a risk factor for hypothermia.
+Infants and older adults have the highest risk of developing hypothermia.
+This is due to a decreased ability to regulate their body temperature.
+People in these age groups must dress appropriately for cold weather.
+You should also regulate air conditioning to help prevent hypothermia at home.

 Mental Illness and Dementia

-Mental illnesses, such as schizophrenia and bipolar disorder, and dementia (memory loss that is often coupled with communication and comprehension difficulties) put an individual at a greater risk for hypothermia.
-With impaired mental judgment, individuals may not think to dress appropriately for cold weather.
-They also may not realize they are cold and may stay outside in cold temperatures for too long.
+Mental illnesses, such as schizophrenia and bipolar disorder, put you at a greater risk for hypothermia.
+Dementia, or memory loss that often occurs with communication and comprehension difficulties, can also increase the risk of hypothermia.
+People with impaired mental judgment may not dress appropriately for cold weather.
+They also may not realize they’re cold and may stay outside in cold temperatures for too long.

 Alcohol and Drug Use

-Alcohol or drug use can also impair an individual’s judgment toward the cold.
-These individuals are also more likely to pass out, which can occur outside in dangerously cold weather.
+Alcohol or drug use can also impair your judgment about the cold.
+You’re also more likely to lose consciousness, which can occur outside in dangerously cold weather.
 Alcohol is especially dangerous because it gives the false impression of warming the insides.
 In reality, it causes the blood vessels to expand and the skin to lose more heat.